Neilsmahajan/dotfiles/README.md

 ## Troubleshooting

-- Stow is touching files it shouldn’t: see `.stow-local-ignore` in this repo
+- Stow is touching files it shouldn’t: use a dry run (`stow -nvt ~ .`) and, if needed, add a `.stow-local-ignore` to exclude repo-only files
 - I want to see exactly what will change: use `stow -nvv .`
 - Strange symlink locations: ensure you’re in `~/dotfiles` and/or pass `-t ~`